 The girls are caught between traditional expectations and unjust treatment, but each finds a way to deal with it on her own terms.
 With references to unsafe working conditions and activists who support the right of women to vote, this book is full of discussion opportunities for students.

-If there's a union, the whole shop all together, then the bosses cannot cheat you anymore.
+"If there's a union, the whole shop all together, then the bosses cannot cheat you anymore.
 It's not just one girl, standing alone, saying 'Why did you only pay me three dollars this week?'"

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .